Carpool129/sql/guide.md

    end as column3 -- new column
 from table;
 ```
-by using `case` with `where`, you can filter rows based on specified conditions
+by using `case` with `where`, you can filter rows based on specified conditions. with this method, you can filter based on finer criteria
 ``` sql
 select column1, column2
 from table